 Table of Contents

-Appearance Of Naltrexone 50 mg Film-Coated Tablets
+Appearance of Naltrexone 50 mg Film-Coated Tablets

 Naltrexone is prescribed for the treatment of alcohol and opioid use disorder.
 People struggling with AUD and OUD are recommended to take 50 mg of Naltrexone daily.
-This comes in a round or oval biconvex tablet which is coated with either:
+This comes in a round or oval biconvex tablet, which is coated with either:

 - Yellow-colored film